cmdlabs/eks-node-rollout/README.md

   4. Wait for the new instance to be healthy
   5. Drain an instance that is outdated
   6. Terminate the outdated instance
+  7. Wait for all pods to be ready in new instance
-  7. Repeat until all instances are up to date
+  8. Repeat until all instances are up to date

 ## Usage
 ```